mbertagna/mbertagna/README.md

 👋 Hi there!
 I'm @mbertagna, an aspiring software engineer based in California.

-🎓 I have a degree in Biochemistry and Molecular Biology and a Minor in Computer Science from Chapman University and am seeking opportunities to start my career as a Software Engineer.
+🎓 I have a degree in Biochemistry and Molecular Biology and a Minor in Computer Science from Chapman University and am seeking opportunities to start my career as a Data Software Engineer.

 🚀 During the summer of 2022, I collaborated with @ajeldorado at NASA's Jet Propulsion Laboratory to build Coralign, a meticulously documented software for automating the alignment of coronagraph optics via test-driven development.
 My responsibilities included designing an iterative algorithm for aligning the focal and pupil planes, as well as converting existing alignment algorithms from MATLAB to Python 3.
 I also created a pipeline for generating documentation using Sphinx and NumPy docstrings, managed and reviewed Python 3 code using Git and Github, and implemented continuous integration with Github Actions and Jenkins.
 To assist future contributors, I created a tutorial, wrote unit tests using the Pytest testing framework, and developed interactive Jupyter notebooks to showcase alignment simulations.